DCC-EX/dcc-ex.github.io/docs/support/index.rst

 TrainBoard
 ^^^^^^^^^^

 You can also find a few of us on TrainBoard.
-However very few of the project team do not use TrainBoard, so this approach is **not recommended**.
+However very few of the project team use TrainBoard, so this approach is **not recommended**.

 `DCC++ EX TrainBoard Forum <https://www.trainboard.com/highball/index.php?forums/dcc.177/>`_